Methodist Girls' School, Singapore: Music Elective Programme

 The Music Elective Programme (MEP) is a special 4-year programme, leading to the GCE O-Level Music as well as Higher Music, offered by the Ministry of Education.
 Its objective is to provide opportunities for academically able students with an aptitude for music to take up the serious study of music and develop their skills of listening and music making.

 The MEP curriculum helps students to acquire a better sense of aural skills to appraise and analyse music of Western tradition as well as music from other cultures, such as Japanese Music and Indonesian Gamelan.
 It gives students a stronger foundation in music theory, a deeper understanding of music history and the ability to compose music.
 It provides opportunities to interact with MEP peers through camps, enrichment activities, concerts and overseas trips.

 One of the few schools in Singapore offering the Music Elective Programme(MEP), Methodist Girls' School has gained recognition, both before and after starting, for producing musicians such as pianist Abigail Sin and violinist Kam Ning, amongst others.
 Many pupils are also members of the Singapore National Youth Orchestra.

-Godliness, Excellence, Love

-Godliness, Excellence, Love (GEL) periods are held weekly in the Secondary section.
-There are currently three divisions - Character and Leadership, Pastoral Care and Career Guidance, and Sense and Sexuality Programme.

-The Character and Leadership section aims to equip students with skills and knowledge, and empower them to enrich the lives of others.
-Framework is based on the Transformational Leadership Model by Bernard Bass and Bruce Avolio – a model that looks at the developmental progress of a student’s leadership capabilities.
-Structured Leadership Training is conducted for three groups - Student population (Level leadership training), Prefects, and Student Leaders (composed of CCA leaders and class leaders).

-The Pastoral Care and Career Guidance section aims to provide a holistic and integrated programme which will enhance the social, emotional, intellectual, moral and spiritual growth for all MGS pupils.
-The values are Responsibility, Respect, Resilience and Reflection.
-There are three main developmental areas in this section - Affective (bonding and finding a sense of belonging), Intellectual (life skills and career guidance) and Moral & Spiritual (imbued sound values and provide a Christian environment).

-The Sense and Sexuality Programme is based on the Ministry of Education's Sexuality Education Programme.
-The programme in MGS is targeted at Secondary 2 and Secondary 3 pupils, and aims to equip pupils with the relevant knowledge and skills to make responsible choices on sexuality matters.
-It is guided by Christian principles, and adapted from MOE materials to make it relevant to the students.
-Abstinence from pre-marital sex, building healthy relationships and making responsible choices are the key concepts.